 Edmonton in 1882 was still a fur trading post at the western edge of the North West Territories.
 Since 1870 after Canada had gained control of Rupert’s Land, Edmonton was homesteaded by the people who were already in the area because they were working in the fur trade, or, had left the fur trade and decided to stay, along with a few adventure seekers from elsewhere.

 The majority of the people living in or near Edmonton at that time were Indians or Metis.
-Senior and mid level trading occupations in the fur trade were held by people with European backgrounds, mostly Scottish and English.
-Laboring and skilled manual occupations were held by men from the Orkney Islands or Metis (the official term at that time was “half breeds”.
-Teachers, preachers and bureaucrats also trickled in.
-Estimated population by the Edmonton Bulletin was 250.
-Unsaid, the Bulletin was only referring to white folks.
-There would have been at least that many Indians, probably more, in the Edmonton area, including the Papastayo reserve of about 200 on what is Millwoods today.
+Senior and mid level trading occupations in the fur trade were held by people with European backgrounds, mostly Scottish and English for the Hudson’s Bar Company.
+Laboring and skilled manual occupations were done by men from Quebec, the Orkney Islands and Metis (the official term at that time was “half breeds”).

 Before Rupert’s Land became Crown land, the people of Manitoba had homesteaded on river lots, a type of survey used in Quebec, and brought west by French Canadians.
 Narrow but long lots divided river frontage into ribbons extending back from the river for more than a mile.
 The importance of rivers for transportation meant a river lot was the equivalent of highway frontage, a place to locate docks, warehouses, industries and transportation related services.
 The long strips behind the frontage could be farmed.